Discover and dream your way through our selection of stunning

 I have never had a bad time in a yurt.
 There’s something lovely about the gas lamps, woodburning stove to keep your group warm on the rug-strewn wooden floor.
 These things aid relaxation in a way that doesn’t require expensive treatments or over-enthusiastic massages.
 The structure is circular with the ...

 Well known to discerning free spirits, the Yurt is the traditional accommodation of the native peoples of Afghanistan and Mongolia.
-They are canvass constructions with wooden floors and coloured lattice wooden supports.
+They are canvass constructions with wooden floors and colored lattice wooden supports.
 Inside it is a cozy and intimate experience.
 Opening the painted wooden door directly into the stunning scenery ...